Moddable-OpenSource/moddable/documentation/devices/pico.md

 Refer to the [Getting Started With Pico][picogettingstarteddoc] for instructions on setting up your hardware.

-Tested with the two Pico SWD setup described in Appendix A: Using Picoprobe.
+These instructions have been tested with the two Pico SWD setup described in Appendix A: Using Picoprobe.

-1. Build pico-openocd as described in the doc.
+1. Build pico-openocd as described in the document.

 2. In a console, start `openocd` and set the console aside.